Kedhareswer/Image-to-Oil_Paint/README.md

 - Real-time preview of different settings
 - Video conversion to oil paint style animations

+---

 ## License

-This project is licensed under the GNU General Public License v2.0 - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v2.0 - see the [LICENSE](LICENSE) file for details.

+---

 ## Acknowledgments